 Outfitter

 La Cima Logistics is the recommended outfitter.
-They can do as little as organize rides.
-Or, they can do as much as take care of your Lima and Huaraz transportation and accommodation, organize guides, porters, donkeys, and so on.
+They can take care of your Lima and Huaraz transportation and accommodation, organize guides, porters, donkeys, and so on.
 With no conflict of interest, I recommend La Cima because they seamlessly bridge the gap between North American/ European and Peruvian business mindsets/expectations, and because I have had uniformly positive experiences hiring their services.
 The owner, Chris, is originally from Minnesota, USA.
-E-mail directly to Chris at cafeandino@hotmail.com, whatsapp at (51) 943 914 063, or check out www.lacimalogistics.com
+E-mail directly to Chris at [email protected], whatsapp at (51) 943 914 063, or check out www.lacimalogistics.com

 Money

-The currency is Peruvian soles (S/3.50 ~ $1 USD).
-Bring S/150 cash per person for fees while in the Huayhuash.
+The currency is Peruvian soles (S/3.70 ~ $1 USD).
+Bring S/300 cash per person for fees while in the Huayhuash.
 Tip private drivers S/10 for shorter rides and S/20 for longer rides.
 For a relatively self-sufficient trip (including airfare, accommodation, etc.), expect to pay $2,000 USD, and more for a more supported adventure.

 Acclimatization

-Book a flight to Lima, a bus ticket on Cruz del Sur from Lima to Huaraz and all the accommodation you need on AirBnB.
-Make sure your phone is unlocked and get a Peruvian SIM card.
-Use Uber instead of taxis (cheaper and safer).
-Once in Huaraz, I recommend an initial acclimatization day hike to Churup Lake (4450m; ~$20 USD for a private ride each way; 1h drive & 2h hike each way).
+From Huaraz, I recommend an initial acclimatization day hike to Churup Lake (4450m; ~$20 USD for a taxi each way; 1h drive & 2h hike each way).
 I then recommend getting acclimatized to sleeping above 4000m by doing the Santa Cruz Trek over 2 days (1 if you're keen).
-It is 48km and crosses a 4800m pass called Punta Union (~$90 USD for a private ride each way, 5h to Vaqueria, 3h from Cashapampa) and has incredible views of Taulliraju.
+It is 48km and crosses a 4800m pass called Punta Union (~$90 USD for a taxi each way, 5h to Vaqueria, 3h from Cashapampa) and has incredible views of Taulliraju.

 Huaraz to the Huayhuash